 - Triangles: Represent areas of price contraction where the movements are confined within areas of contracting range up to breakout.
 The triangles are three:

-- descending triangle, during a downtrend, shows further losses;
+- Descending triangle, during a downtrend, shows further losses;

 Support and Resistance Levels